Busy bag activity kits keep seniors with dementia engaged

 We found fun, portable, inexpensive DIY activities from Powerful Mothering.
 They’re called “busy bags” because the entire activity fits neatly into a zippered bag.

-Note: For the bags themselves, all you need are some handy zipper bags and a metal ring to keep them organized when they’re not being used.
+Note: For the bags themselves, all you need are some handy zipper bags to keep each activity organized when it's not being used.

 1. Velcro dot craft sticks